vignola/VTLFramework/README.md

  ![](RackMultipart20200729-4-151tw08_html_d01ed521f0712cce.gif)

-In order to support the use of VTL, Italian Institute of Statistics, thanks to Eurostat&#39;s Grant project on Validation Grant, decided to develop the VTL Framework aimed to help the statisticians to create VTL rules and to convert them into an executable language.
+In order to support the use of VTL, Italian Institute of Statistics, thanks to EU funding of the project of Eurostat&#39;s Grants project on Validation (Agreement Number 886975-2019-IT-Validation), decided to develop the VTL Framework aimed to help the statisticians to create VTL rules and to convert them into an executable language.

 VTL Framework is composed of four parts: